-The datalogger program operates the MetData1.
-It programs the MetData1 to measure sensors, process the measurements, and store data in the datalogger's memory.
-The datalogger program is created using Short Cut for MS-DOS.
-It is compatible with Windows DOS emulator.
+The datalogger program operates the weather station.
+It programs the datalogger to measure sensors, process the measurements, and store data in the datalogger's memory.
+The datalogger program is most easily created using Short Cut for MS-DOS.
+Short Cut is compatible with Windows DOS emulator.
 A separate manual covers the use of Short Cut in detail.